 If you had instead tried to answer this question by asking, “What does this mean?” you would probably get a little confused.

-That’s just a quick sampling of the little tricks and hacks you should have up your sleeve.
+That’s just a small cross-section of the many tricks and hacks you should have up your sleeve.
 We want to make sure you can quickly manipulate fractions, percentages, and decimals.
 (If you want all of my tricks, btw, you can get the full list in my Ultimate Digital SAT Math Guide.)

-5. Learn EVERY topic on the SAT Math—'til it's second nature.
+5. Learn EVERY topic on the SAT Math—thoroughly.

 The fifth item on your perfect score checklist is to take a completionist approach to your studying.
 As item #1 in this post noted, if you want an 800 on this section, you should assume you need to get every question correct.
-(You may end up having the wiggle-room of one missed question, due to the scoring curve, but it’s not safe to bank on that!)
+(You may end up being able to grab an 800 even with the cushion of one missed question, due to a favorable scoring curve, but you can’t assume that’ll happen!)
 This means, by extension, that you need to know every single concept and formula that might be on this test, even those that don't show up too often.
 You can't spare even one question, right?

-You’ve got to adopt a perfect score mentality: don’t leave any topic unturned during your studies, and know every topic like the back of your hand.
+You’ve got to adopt a perfect score mentality: don’t leave any topic unturned during your studies, and know every topic like it’s your own name.

 6. Improve your Math intuition to get 100%.